When you first receive the notification, an IRS office audit can feel an awful lot like being sent to the principal’s office.

 Your official notice to appear will include details on the specific documentation you should bring and any other special procedures to follow.

-There are three kinds of IRS audits: correspondence, office, and field.
+There are three kinds of IRS audits: correspondence audits, office audits, and field audits.
 An office audit falls in the middle of the three.

 Though the two share some similarities, an IRS office audit is not the same as a correspondence audit.
 The latter is conducted entirely by mail and will not require any in-person meeting.
 The lowest level of an IRS tax audit, a correspondence audit focuses on correcting simple errors in your tax return.

-An IRS office audit, on the other hand, requires a face-to-face meeting.
-It also includes more formalities than a correspondence audit.
+An office audit, unlike a correspondence audit or field audit, requires a face-to-face meeting.
+It also includes more formalities than correspondence audits.
 This is because these meetings are normally reserved for individuals whose tax returns more have serious issues.

-Though it’s more serious than a correspondence audit, an IRS office audit is not as comprehensive and complex as a field audit.
+Though it’s more serious than correspondence audits, an IRS office audit is not as comprehensive and complex as field audits.
 The most detailed kind of IRS audit, the latter entails an IRS agent visiting you at your place of business or residence to complete a thorough investigation into your tax records.

 On the other hand, an office audit is more relaxed.
 It’s also shorter than a field audit, as most meetings wrap up in a few hours or less.